ESSolutions/ESSArch_Tools_Producer/ESSArch_TP/frontend/static/frontend/user_manual.md

  * Translations, e.g. different languages
  * Submission Agreements (SA) are supported
  * SA related profiles like SIP profiles, Submit description profiles, Transfer project profiles etc.
+ * Ability to create new generations of SA-profiles and the SA related profiles.
  * Different parallel tasks, steps and workflows can be managed, e.g. parallel work capabilities
  * Events are logged during every task and step and event types can easily be configured
  * Locking, unlocking and reuse/removal of IPs in conjunction with authority models
- * Filter functions is provided, default Archivist organisation and Archival institution
+ * Filter functions are provided, default Archivist organisation and Archival institution
  * Search functionality, can be adjusted easily
  * Preparation of the physical and logical structure of the IP in order to be able to add content
  * Upload content (exports/file/folders etc.) into the selected prepared IP